 And this is in effect what the Valuing Children Initiative has done since it was established in January last year, and as it has grappled with trying to understand why the best efforts of so many, have not been enough to ensure all children have the safe, caring and supportive childhoods they deserve and have a right to in modern, affluent 21st Century Australia.

 So what has getting on the balcony meant for the Valuing Children Initiative.
 What it has meant is challenging the very attitudes we have to children and the motherhood statements about children that we hear and often accept – about how precious children are and that children are our future and everything we do is with that in mind.

-And this is because how we value children matters.
+And this is because of how we value children matters.
 It matters because it determines the worth we assign them, and underpins and shapes our attitudes and behaviour towards them.
-It is important because it directly impacts on how we treat children, and the priority we give their needs and rights, and in turn on policy, programs and resources.
+It is important because it directly impacts how we treat children, and the priority we give their needs and rights, and in turn on policy, programs, and resources.

 Societal attitudes set expectations about what is acceptable and also drive change.
 This is obvious when you reflect on how attitudes have changed to the participation of women in public life, to smoking, to the protection of the environment; as well how we view children born to single mothers today compared to the past.

 Children themselves, identify being valued as one of the most important aspects of wellbeing.
 And in countries such as Sweden, that measure strongly on child wellbeing indicators, a strong culture of valuing children is an important factor.
 Professor Fiona Stanley, who I am sure is well known to many of you, has said that we need to change the culture in terms of how we value children if we are going to be more successful in our efforts on their behalf.